A-Z Topical Index

 The publisher of Apologetics Index was severely chided for missing a meeting due to having to present a radio program.
 Though interested in studying cultic groups, he elected to immediately leave the group.

-While Nelson's letters were cheap photocopies, The Invisible Church -- which its leaders and dedicated followers (in Amsterdam at least) seemed convinced was the church to belong to -- was marketed with slick brochures.
-Included were brief endorsements from several prominent Christians (including, if I recall correctly, Corrie ten Boom, Brother Andrew) and gospel singer Andrae Crouch.
+While Nelson’s letters were cheap photocopies, The Invisible Church — which its leaders and dedicated followers (in Amsterdam at least) seemed convinced was the church to belong to — was marketed with slick brochures.
+Included were brief endorsements from several prominent Christians such as Corrie ten Boom, Brother Andrew and gospel singer Andrae Crouch.

-As it turned out (and as so often is the case) these endorsements turned out to be based on brief visits to the church in South Africa -- and were given without proper investigation into the movement.
+As it turned out (and as so often is the case) these endorsements were merely based on brief visits to the church in South Africa or meetings with one of the leaders — and were given without proper investigation into the movement.

 The movement eventually petered out.